All about Cottontail Rabbits

 Always on the lookout for danger, the rabbits typically move slowly and hop only short distances, then crouch or freeze to avoid catching the attention of predators.
 If they must flee, they bound away through one of several escape routes they’ve already plotted throughout their range.

-The routes may include holes in fences, paths through dense vegetation or even through tunnels with multiple exits.
+The routes may include holes in fences, paths through dense vegetation, or tunnels with multiple exits.
 If caught, they might play dead by going limp in the predator’s mouth.
 When the predator drops them, they suddenly race away.
 If all else fails, they’ll try to fight.

 Communication

 Cottontails are vocal animals and make many different sounds.
 They growl and grunt, or may scream if caught by a predator.
-And, they also can purr to express contentment, which evokes the thought of a cat’s throaty rumble, doesn’t it?
-But a cottontail produces a purr by grinding its teeth.
+They can also purr to express contentment.
+That may evoke the thought of a cat’s throaty rumble, but a cottontail produces a purr by grinding its teeth.

 Intelligence and emotions, too

-As for emotions, medical imaging studies have shown that humans and animals have the same neural activity in primitive parts of the brain that are associated with emotions.
-That implies that rabbits experience at least some feelings as we do, even if not to the same degree.
-Owners of domesticated rabbits claim they show anger, jealousy, love, grief, and other emotions.
+As for emotions, studies have shown that humans and animals have the same neural activity in primitive parts of the brain that are associated with emotions.1 Owners of domesticated rabbits claim they show anger, jealousy, love, grief, and other emotions.2

 Reproduction

 As you may already know, rabbits are birthing machines.
-Males may be sexually mature at only one month of age and females within their first year.
-Eastern Cottontail breeding season is from about January through June, with most young born in May and June.
+Males may be sexually mature at only one month of age, and females within their first year.
+Eastern Cottontail breeding season is from about January through June, with most offspring born in May and June.
 Mating and births occur a little later in the north and earlier in southern climates.

 Two cottontails, one facing left and jumping over one just below it which is running to the right.